 Many may have heard of the Great Migration, but far fewer will be familiar with the annual Zebra Migration, which sees up to 35,000 of these striped beauties traverse Botswana from north to south in search of grazing land before reversing their dusty footprints and heading back home.
 One of the most spectacular spots from which to view this little-known phenomenon is Jack’s Camp, a luxuriously-eccentric safari camp set literally in the middle of nowhere.

-Invariably the hardest of the famed Big Five to spot, the majestic leopard leads a secretive life but enjoys a healthy population within South Africa’s Sabi Sands Game Reserve.
+Often the hardest of the famed Big Five to spot, the majestic leopard leads a secretive life but enjoys a healthy population within South Africa’s Sabi Sands Game Reserve.
 Enhance your chances of spotting these elusive stunners by staying at the Singita Boulders Lodge and letting their guides show you the way.

 Safari one-upmanship is definitely the order of the day in Gabon, where the lucky visitor may be able to witness one of nature’s freak shows – hippos splashing around in the waves.
 The wonderful Loango National Park, and its flagship Loango Lodge, may be best known for its population of lowland gorillas, but its coastal location means that forest elephants strolling on the beach and hippos surfing in the sea are not uncommon sights.

-Immortalised on screen by Hollywood, the lemurs of Madagascar are a wonderfully entertaining company and are another one to put into the cute category.
+Immortalised on screen by Hollywood, the lemurs of Madagascar are wonderfully entertaining company and are another one to put into the cute category.
 There are over 110 species to be found on the island, with the largest, the Indri lemur, found in good numbers in the Andasibe Nature Reserve.
 Put your head down nearby at the Andasibe Lemurs Lodge.

 | If you are interested in experiencing any of the wildlife experiences mentioned in this blog, get in touch by calling 020 7843 3500 or email us at email@example.com |